 - Make sure that your baby's mouth is clean before every breastfeeding session.

-- Avoid sleeping on your tummy, so that your breasts are not squashed against the mattress.
+- Avoid sleeping on your tummy, so your breasts are not squashed against the mattress.

 - Taking lecithin supplements to prevent clogged milk ducts.

-When the milk is not drained entirely from your breast during breastfeeding, milk stasis could occur.
+Milk stasis could occur when the milk is not drained entirely from your breast during breastfeeding.
 Milk stasis causes even more pressure on the ducts, which can cause pain and breast engorgement.